annargrs/repeval2019/program.md

 ## <span style="color:#267CB9"> The program of the workshop </span>

+The workshop will be held in Nicollet A 1-2 of Hyatt Regency in Minneapolis.

+Poster session location: Hyatt Exhibit Hall on the Main Level.

+The floor plan is available [here](2019-NAACL-Minneapolis-Floorplans.pdf).

 <span style="color:#267CB9"> 09:00 - 09:30</span> Opening remarks.
 Evaluation of meaning representations for NLP: directions and milestones.

 <span style="color:#267CB9"> 09:30 - 10:30</span> *Invited talk: Tal Linzen* (Johns Hopkins University)